Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method

-To address the shortcomings of the training mode in TDM and JTM, we develop a layer-wise training mode in this section.
-We regard the training task as a multi-class classification problem at each layer, employing the classic multi-class cross-entropy loss to optimize the preference model.
-Upon examining the Bayes optimality of this training scheme, we observe that the traditional multi-class cross-entropy loss leads to suboptimality under beam search.
+We develop a softmax-based multi-class classification training mode to address the shortcomings of the binary classification training mode in TDM and JTM.
+We regard the training task as a multi-class classification problem at each layer, and employ the classic multi-class cross-entropy loss to optimize the preference model.
+Upon examining the Bayes optimality of this training scheme, we observe that the traditional multi-class cross-entropy loss still leads to suboptimality under beam search.